biocodellc/ontology-data-pipeline/README.md

         The alias of the entity which is the object of this relationship

- The terms in this file come from the source ontology.

-4. `excluded_types.csv` - Used by ontopilot to specify the ontology classes for which instances will NOT be created during reasoning.
-You can choose to exlude a class or its ancestors or both.
-This prevents the creation of unneeded instances for root level classes on which no one is likely to query.

-5. `reasoner.conf` - ontopilot inferencing configuration file

 The following files are optional:

 ##### <a name="rules.csv"></a>